MinnPost/minnpost-wordpress/wp-content/plugins/deserialize-metadata/README.txt

 }
 ```

-The `wp_schedule_event` method is used to deserialize the data and place it into its appropriate fields, and it can run hourly, twice daily, or daily.
+The `wp_schedule_event` method is used to deserialize the data and place it into its appropriate fields, and it can run at any configurable interval (you pick a number, and then a unit of time).

 == Installation ==